Sm0rtBuff3rB0yZ/writeups_private/security_valley/reverse/damn-windows.md

 ![](../images/damn-windows2.png)

-We understand that the function ask us for a password and read our input.
-We see a function that seems to compare the password, thus we decide to inspect it to see if we can retrieve the string that is compared to our input:
+We understand that the function ask us for a password and read our input. <br>We see a function that seems to compare the password, thus we decide to inspect it to see if we can retrieve the string that is compared to our input:

 ![](../images/damn-windows3.png)